World Password Day Tips | Spectrum Net Designs

 Change is Important

-You should change your password, at the minimum once a year, to keep your accounts safe and secure.
+You should change your password at a minimum of once a year to keep your accounts safe and secure.
 It may be a hassle, but changing your passwords often will make your accounts much harder to hack, keeping your information secure.
+If you’re using the same password across different accounts, it would also be a good idea to change those too.
+If they can get into one account, then they can get into them all if you’re using it for multiple accounts.

 Don't give it out